Bothering a spouse with loud snoring or being tired during the day are two consequences of sleep apnea. But can it affect your insurance rates?

 During episodes of sleep apnea, oxygen levels in the blood drop.
 Episodes can be caused by obstruction of the upper airway (obstructive sleep apnea) or by a failure of the brain to initiate breathing (central sleep apnea).
 Symptoms often include excessive daytime sleepiness and loud snoring.
 More than 50 percent of people who have sleep apnea are overweight.
-(See: Living large: health costs for obesity exceed those of smoking.")

 The condition is serious, and if not treated, can lead to hypertension, lung damage, heart problems, lack of concentration and a high risk of car accidents.
 When combined with other disorders like cardiac diseases, mortality increases.
 A recent CDC study shows a link between obstructive sleep apnea and depression.

 A sleep apnea diagnosis can lead a life insurance company to decline coverage.
 Even if you get coverage, the insurer may charge a higher rate with limited coverage.

 But there's some good news.
 Some insurance brokers say that you can get equitable coverage, depending on your particular medical condition and how you treat it.

 Much depends on the severity of the sleep apnea -- mild, moderate or severe -- and compliance with treatment, says Ed Hinerman of the Hinerman Group, which specializes in impaired risk life insurance underwriting.

 One effective treatment is the use of continuous positive airway pressure (CPAP), which uses a mask and air pump to provide airflow during breath inhalation to prevent collapse of the airway.

 People who have a mild to moderate condition and no other risk factors, and who undergo an effective treatment, such as CPAP, would not be assessed a surcharge for an existing medical condition and would be considered by some insurers for preferred plus classification, says Hinerman.